 Alien is a multimedia franchise and the first to successfully combine science fiction with Body Horror and actually make it scary, instead of cheesy.
+Its fundamental premise comes down to various encounters with with the title aliens, nicknamed "Xenomorphs."
+Their main characteristics include aggression, acidic blood and using other organics to spawn.
 The franchise spans several comic books, video games and foremost a tetralogy of films, each with a different visionary director and all starring Sigourney Weaver.The films in the series are, in order:

 This franchise in general provides examples of: